Pinball FX (2007): Reception

 Reviewers were critical of the variety in the game.
 Hilary Goldstein of IGN felt the game did not have enough features, stating it had "three mediocre boards, a couple-hundred Achievement Points, and little else."
 Jeff Gerstmann of GameSpot also criticized the variety, calling the table designs "generic", adding that they "grow old quickly."
 GamePro's Will Herring agreed, saying that the tables were "a little blander than might have been hoped for."

-Reboot
+Sequels

-In the early 2020s, Zen Studios announced a reboot of the Pinball FX series that would utilize Unreal Engine 4 after the company made a partnership with Epic Games, in lieu of a sequel to Pinball FX 3.
-After many months following its initial announcenment in 2021, with only a few updates on its developmental status, the game entered early access exclusively on the Epic Games Store on March 31, 2022 and is currently scheduled to be released digitally as a free-to-play service on eighth- and ninth-generation consoles, along with Microsoft Windows, on February 16, 2023, with a version for Nintendo Switch coming later into the year.
+This was the first game in the Pinball FX series.
+Pinball FX 2 was released between 2010 and 2014, with releases for PlayStation platforms called Zen Pinball 2.
+Pinball FX3 was released in 2017, and Pinball FX was released in 2023 for Windows and all major consoles after an early access period on Epic Games in 2022.